tldr-pages/tldr/pages/common/javap.md

 # javap

-> Disassemble one or more class files and view packages.
+> Disassemble one or more class files and list them.
 > Part of `JDK`.
 > More information: <https://docs.oracle.com/en/java/javase/18/docs/specs/man/javap.html>.